tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 ## Overview

 Closana is a mobile-first web application that helps users create thoughtful capsule wardrobes and jewelry collections tailored to their lifestyle and environment.
 Users can create both clothing capsules and jewelry capsules.
 For clothing capsules, users define their wardrobe needs (season, climate, use case, style), while jewelry capsules focus on metal types (Silver, Gold, Rose Gold, Mixed Metals) and use cases.
 New users are guided through a one-time onboarding flow to create their first capsule with personalized AI recommendations.
 After initial onboarding, users have immediate access to all features via bottom navigation (Capsules, Shopping, Outfits, Profile) and can create additional capsules anytime.
 Users can manage multiple capsule wardrobes, maintain shopping lists, and create outfit combinations.
 The app offers two ways to create outfits: manually select items from within a capsule to build custom outfits, or use AI-powered outfit generation to get intelligent suggestions based on capsule items.
+Users can share their capsules, shopping lists, items, and outfits via shareable links, and save items shared by others to their "Shared with Me" collection for easy reference.

 ## User Preferences